Curriculum Information

 EYFS Curriculum Statement

-We believe in the core values of Safe, Mindful and Ready.
-At St Mary Redcliffe C of E Primary School the overarching aim of the EYFS is to help young children to live within these core values.
+At St Mary Redcliffe C of E Primary School the overarching aim of the EYFS is to help young children to live within our core values.
 Learning in the early years is celebrated and promoted as a profoundly important stage of a child’s life when vital emotional, social, physical and intellectual development takes place.

 We believe that from birth, children are strong, competent, motivated and confident learners who explore and test their ideas, solve problems and try to make sense of their world.
 We recognise that learning needs to be first hand, experiential and active; it should promote children’s independence and autonomy, encouraging them to take responsibility for their own learning – initiating and making decisions.
 Enabling environments offer children security, comfort, engagement and opportunity.
 Children thrive within environments that support their identify and diverse development needs.
 Learning needs to take place in the social context and we believe ‘talk’ is central to the learning process.
 We also understand that learning cannot take place unless children’s emotional needs are met and they feel safe to take risks.